araddon/demisauce/docs/getstarted.rst

 ================================================

 This tutorial will walk through the creation of a simple blog using `Demisauce <http://www.demisauce.com/>`_ services.
-First, step, go to Demisauce and *signup* (top right) on demisauce.com, OR `install demisauce <http://github.com/araddon/demisauce/tree/1cd6ec9b9743bade739bb36bbde5630f877c1848/install>`_.
+First, go to Demisauce and *signup* (top right) on demisauce.com, OR `install demisauce <http://github.com/araddon/demisauce/tree/1cd6ec9b9743bade739bb36bbde5630f877c1848/install>`_.
-Currently signups on demisauce.com are limited so send an email to the `Help group <http://groups.google.com/group/demisauce>`_ and I will enable your account.
+Currently signups on demisauce.com are limited so send an email to the `discussion group <http://groups.google.com/group/demisauce>`_ and I will enable your account.

 The full source code for this application can be found on `Github <http://github.com/araddon/demisauce/tree/1cd6ec9b9743bade739bb36bbde5630f877c1848/demos/djangodemo>`_ so you can also pull from there and view that application.